Once upon a time there was a princess.

 From the ABA perspective, we might ask questions like:

-- What function does a particular behavior serve in the context in which it’s shown?
+- What function does a particular behaviour serve in the context in which it’s shown, and what learning history is involved?

-- What is the outcome of the behavior?
-What does this individual animal obtain, or get away from, by doing the behavior?
+- What is the outcome of the behaviour?
+What does this individual animal obtain, or get away from, by doing the behaviour?

-- What triggers the behavior?
-What about the setting, or events or stimuli in the environment, makes the animal choose to show that particular behavior at that particular moment in time?
+- What triggers the behaviour?
+What about the setting, or events or stimuli present in the environment, makes the animal choose to show that particular behaviour at that particular moment in time?

-- How can we change the environment to change behavior?
-Can we change the outcome, the consequences, of the behavior?
+- How can we change the environment to change behaviour?
+Can we change the outcome, the consequences, of the behaviour?
 Can we change the environment, remove the triggers?
-Add other triggers or other outcomes to entice the animal to choose another, more desirable behavior?
+Add other triggers or other outcomes to entice the animal to choose another, more desirable behaviour?

-In my view, the main gift of ABA to Animal Welfare is that it helps us understand behavior on an individual level, and gives us the tools to change undesired behavior and facilitate desirable behavior.
+In my view, the main gift of ABA to Animal Welfare is that it helps us understand behaviour on an individual level, and gives us the tools to pinpoint and change specific undesired behaviour and facilitate desirable behaviour.

 Affective Neuroscience.

-The value of Affective Neuroscience to Animal Welfare is to help get confident, happy animals who thrive with people.
+I think that the value of Affective Neuroscience to Animal Welfare is to help get confident, resilient, happy animals who thrive with people.
 That’s not to say that you can’t achieve this outcome by viewing behaviour through the other lenses, but this perspective helps give a laser focus on emotions and relationships in particular.

 When wearing the Affective Neuroscience glasses, we might ask questions like: